 Warm weather and outdoor cooking are the perfect conditions for bacteria to grow and there are risks when preparing and serving chilled food in these conditions.

-Following the 4Cs of food hygiene will help you prepare, make and store food safely.
-You can do this by:
+Following the 4Cs of food hygiene will help you prepare, make and store food safely:

-- cleaning effectively removes the bacteria on hands, equipment and surfaces.
+• wash your hands before handling food and clean food equipment and surfaces thoroughly.
 This helps to stop harmful bacteria and viruses from spreading onto food.

 Best practice